-The Results First work is housed in the Santa Cruz Probation Department.
-The technical working group consists of leadership and staff from various criminal justice agencies and the County Administrative Office.
-In June 2014, the Santa Cruz Results First team released a progress report summarizing work accomplished to date and highlighting successes.
-Well before the model was completed, the process enabled the team to calculate long-term recidivism rates for the first time and to improve data sharing across criminal justice agencies.
-The team completed a comprehensive inventory of adult criminal justice programs and implemented the Santa Cruz model in late 2014.
-In February 2015, the team presented a report summarizing its findings and proposed next steps to the Santa Cruz County board of supervisors.
+In June 2014, the Santa Cruz Results First team, led by the Probation Department, released a progress report summarizing work accomplished to date and highlighting successes.
+The process enabled the team to calculate long-term recidivism rates for the first time and to improve data sharing across criminal justice agencies.
+The team completed a comprehensive inventory of adult criminal justice programs and implemented the Santa Cruz model in late 2014, then presented a report summarizing its findings and proposed next steps to the county board of supervisors.

 After working to incorporate its analysis and the Results First approach into adult criminal justice work, the county then expanded its evidence-based policymaking efforts to examine investments in juvenile justice.
 Following a completed program inventory and customized cost-benefit model, the Probation Department presented its final report and recommendations to the board of supervisors in February 2018.

 The adult and juvenile justice reports highlighted a number of key findings:

 - Evidence-based treatment and intervention services for adults in the local criminal justice system have an average cost-benefit ratio of 2.85, meaning that for every dollar invested in criminal justice programs, the county anticipates approximately $2.85 in benefits related to avoided system costs and victimizations.

 - Of several programs projected to be cost-beneficial, Aggression Replacement Training stood out with its projected return of $14 for every dollar invested, with benefits coming from increases in earnings, decreases in crime, and avoided costs in health care, education, and employment.

 - Juvenile alternatives to detention saved 3,135 bed days in juvenile hall during 2016 alone.